digitalocean/container-blueprints/DOKS-CI-CD/README.md

 - `spec.params`: defines the list of input parameters for the Pipeline.
 - `spec.workspaces`: defines a list of workspaces to be used by each Task inside the Pipeline.
 Workspaces are used to share data (or artifacts) between tasks.
-- `spec.tasks`: defines the list of tasks (can be embedded or referenced using `taskRef`) to be executed in order as part of the Pipeline.
+- `spec.tasks`: defines the list of tasks to be executed in order as part of the Pipeline.
+Tasks can be embedded in the Pipeline YAML definition, or referenced using the `taskRef` field.

+**Hint:**

+The [Tekton Catalog](https://hub.tekton.dev) (or Hub) provides a ready to use collection of task definitions for common use scenarios such as cloning a git repository, building a docker image via kaniko, etc. You can install them in your Kubernetes cluster either via `tkn` CLI, or `kubectl`.
+Then, you can reference each task in your custom pipeline using the `taskRef` field (you can see such an example in the pipeline definition to follow).

 By design, Tekton will not run your Pipelines when created.
-To launch a Pipeline into execution, you need to create a separate [PipelineRun](https://tekton.dev/docs/pipelines/pipelineruns) resource.
+To launch a Pipeline into execution, you need to create a [PipelineRun](https://tekton.dev/docs/pipelines/pipelineruns) resource.
 A PipelineRun allows you to instantiate and execute a Tekton Pipeline in your Kubernetes cluster.
 A PipelineRun executes the Tasks in the Pipeline in the order they are specified until all Tasks have executed successfully or a failure occurs.

-**Note:**
+**Important Notes:**

+- Pipeline resources are [deprecated](https://tekton.dev/docs/pipelines/migrating-v1alpha1-to-v1beta1/#replacing-pipelineresources-with-tasks) starting with `v1beta1` version of Tekton APIs.
+Users are encouraged to use the new features as explained in the deprecation note.
-Tasks referenced within a Pipeline will get the corresponding TaskRun objects created automatically (no need to create them separately).
+- Tasks referenced within a Pipeline will get the corresponding TaskRun objects created automatically (no need to create them separately).

 Below picture illustrates Pipelines and Tasks composition: